Gusto/it-cpe-opensource/autopromote/README.md

 __allowlist__: A list of pkginfos (as defined in their `name` attribute) on which action is permitted.
-This array takes precedence, define a pkginfo here and all others are de facto in the blacklist.
+This array takes precedence, define a pkginfo here and all others are de facto in the denylist.

 __munki_repo__: full path to the root munki_repo.